Emergency Hotline - 24 hours / 7 days

 Body Condition

-• should be well nourished and slightly pot-bellied
+• Should be well nourished and slightly pot-bellied

-• pelvic bones and spine should not be discernible
+• Pelvic bones and spine should not be discernible

-• body condition can hard to assess distantly
+• Body condition can hard to assess distantly

 Body Condition

-• hollowness between the ribcage and pelvis
+• Hollowness between the ribcage and pelvis

-• pelvic bones and spin easily discernable
+• Pelvic bones and spin easily discernible

 Demeanour